 Barbour Hill Ocean and Barbour Hill Bay are both seven miles from Little Island City Park.

-The next two campgrounds – First Cape Landing Ocean and First Cape Landing Bay – are just over eight miles on foot or two wheels.
+The next two campgrounds – False Cape Landing Ocean and False Cape Landing Bay – are just over eight miles on foot or two wheels.

 In my opinion, the Barbour Hill camp sites are the best, both ocean side and bay side.
 If only because they are a shorter walk or pedal from Little Island City Park.